bigbluebutton/bbb-install/README.md

 dig bbb.example.com @8.8.8.8
 ~~~

-Note: we're using `bbb.example.com` as an example hostname.
-You would substitute your real hostname for the check (and for the commands below).
+Note: we're using `bbb.example.com` as an example hostname and `info@example.com` as a sample email address.
+You need to substitute your real hostname and email.

 With just these two pieces of information -- FQDN and e-mail address -- you can use `bbb-install.sh` to automate the configuration of the BigBlueButton server with a TLS/SSL certificate.
 For example, to install BigBlueButton 2.2 with a TLS/SSL certificate from Let's Encrypt using `bbb.example.com` and `info@example.com`, enter the command